Roche/pyreadstat/README.md

 ## Roadmap

-* Improve writing functions with capabilty to write value labels and user defined missing values.
+* Improve writing functions with capability to write value labels and user defined missing values.
 * Include latest releases from Readstat as the come out.

 ## Known limitations